 This is the ultimate question.
-If you are a full-time student in the Netherlands and are NOT working, you cannot have Dutch health insurance.
+If you are a full-time student in the Netherlands and are NOT working, you are not obligated to have Dutch health insurance.
+However, if you would like to benefit from the Dutch healthcare system, we recommend you to get one.
 Your insurance should be provided by your home country.

 Check with your home country on whether or not they provide free health cover for the duration of your studies.
 You may have to take out health insurance in your home country with enough coverage to last while you are abroad.
 If you are an EU citizen, this may be done via a European Health Insurance card.
 You should also make sure the status of your health insurance won’t change at any point during your studies.
 If it does, make sure you have a backup plan.
 For example the NHS covers students from the UK right now, however, this may change after Brexit.